sourcebroker/deployer-extended-media/README.rst

     ]);

-In your project you should set "media" which will be merged with "media-default" configuration.
+In your project you should set "media" which will be merged with "media_default" configuration.

-Example configuration for TYPO3:
+Example configuration for TYPO3 CMS (typo3.org):
 ::

    set('media',